Ignacio Ortiz

+escrito en 2019 por su viuda y representante Michelle Sandiel.

 Life

 Ignacio Ortiz was born in La Piedad, Michoacán in 1934.
 He moved with his family to the city of Monterrey when he was twelve which is when he began to be interested in painting.
 When he was a teen a neighbor saw his small paintings and asked his father to allow him to enter classes at a local school.
 There he studied with a Spanish painter named Carmen Cortés and her husband.
 When he turned eighteen, he entered the fine arts program at the Universidad Autónoma de Nuevo León where he studied with José Guadalupe Ramírez, Jorge Rangel and Spanish painter Juan Eugenio Mingorance as one of the first students at the university’s nascent art program.

 On the recommendation of Diego Rivera, David Alfaro Siqueiros and Pablo O'Higgins, he obtained a scholarship to study at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" in Mexico City.
 These same painters help him and some other student start a small newspaper at the school.
 In 1957 he finished his studies in Mexico City and returned to Monterrey where he became a painting instructor at the fine arts program at the Universidad Autónoma de Nuevo León.

 In 1968 he received a scholarship to study his masters at the Academy of Fine Arts, Prague from 1958 to 1960.
 In 1962 he returned to Mexico.

 In 1968, he received another scholarship, this time for his doctorate in art history at the Uppsala University in Sweden.
 He lived and exhibited in Europe for a time, meeting Pablo Picasso at an exhibition in Paris.
 The Spanish painter invited him to his workshop in Vallauris, France shortly before Ortiz returned again to Mexico in 1971.

 Since then, Ortiz has lived and worked as an artist in Mexico, where his work mostly centers on women.
 His female friends have included Pita Amor, María Félix, Irma Serrano and Lola Beltrán.
 Amor dedicated some of her poems to his work.

 He never plans to retire because he says that any day he does not paint feels like he died a little.